 From our recent call out for artists to exhibit we can now happily announce that the 1st couple of exhibitions to take place:

-Galton Valley Pumping station is open on the second Saturday of the month 10am-3pm starting 9th March Entry FREE - Dog Friendly
+Galton Valley Pumping station is open on the second Saturday of the month 10am-3pm from March to October Entry FREE - Dog Friendly